VICEMedia/daily-vice-android-player/README.md

-# Daily Vice Android Player
+# DAILY VICE Android Player

 This is the video player that is used in https://github.com/carrot/daily-vice-android